tacodevs/taskcollect/README.md

 # TaskCollect
-A web server that multiplexes functionality from educational web platforms for students.
+Lightweight, web-based, multiplexed frontend for online educational platforms.

 ## Description

-There are a great number of educational institutions around the world that provide educational resources, homework, methods for communication, etc. through networked technologies, in particular web-based educational platforms.
-However, due to many factors, institutions may employ multiple platforms in their education programs, typically with noticeable overlaps in functionality.
-In such cases, students have no choice but to manage the large number of platforms in use by their institution to retrieve their homework and available educational resources.
-This inconvenience could quickly become a serious problem if the number of platforms in use at the institution drastically increases.
+Many educational institutions around the world use web-based educational platforms.
+However, these platforms may have numerous problems — they may be bloated, unreliably engineered, unintuitive, and so on.
+Furthermore, they may have duplicate functionality, which would make managing learning across multiple platforms extremely difficult.
+With each new confusing buggy platform, the amount of time wasted trying to manage learning outgrows the amount of learning actually done.

-The solution to this problem is TaskCollect: a web server that multiplexes functionality from educational web platforms, which provides a single, reliable, and intuitive web interface for students.
+The solution to this problem is TaskCollect: a lightweight, web-based frontend that multiplexes functionality from educational web platforms, in a single, reliable, and intuitive web interface.

-At the moment, TaskCollect acts as a multiplexed interface for the following platforms:
-  * Daymap
-  * Google Classroom (via the `google-api` branch)

-Unfortunately, some of the platforms in use by institutions (e.g. Daymap) are institution-dependent.
-To counter this, TaskCollect ensures each user is associated with a particular institution.

-TaskCollect currently supports users from the following institutions:
+TaskCollect currently supports the following institutions and platforms:

-  * Glenunga International High School
+  - Glenunga International High School
+     - Daymap
+     - Google Classroom (deprecated)

 ## Setup